AdjusterConsole/AdjusterConsole.github.io/README.txt

-Story and Goals
+Story and Goals:
 This program started as a way to copy and paste preset blocks of text by just clicking a button.
 It has grown to include templates, tools, SOPs, and dynamic note generation.
 Additionally, there are several auxillary components available which assist in other ways.
 The primary focus is consolidation of information and ease of use with the most comprehensive coverage possible.
 When all aspects are used in conjuction, they reduce call time and make the claims process easier by allowing the adjuster to get accurate answers quickly for policy and procedure, spending less time on notation, and speeding up the decision making process.

-The Operation
+The Operation:
 The text area in the upper left is for RF contact info.
 The payment line is for the email or fax used for payment Distance and time are miles and days in coverage.
 The bolded words can be clicked to copy that line.
 Clicking payment would copy the payment method, for example.

-Parts and Labor
+Parts and Labor:
 The first section which includes 'next', 'new', 'part', 'labor', and 'diag' buttons along with the text boxes is the 'parts intake' section.
 When entering the estimate into the claim, the 'parts intake' section can assist with verification, organization, and can automate certain aspects that greatly speed up the process.
 The failed component goes in the 'part name' box, the RF pn and price go in their respective boxes.